 Growing bacteria at home is actually pretty simple.
+This bacteria growing kit makes the process even more simple and educational.
 With adult supervision, kids in grade 3 and up can experiment with bacteria found in the air, on household surfaces, and even on their own hands!
 Buy everything you need for less, including a manual explaining how to grow bacteria in a petri dish.
 Perfect to use for a science fair project!

 You might be wondering: